37 Filipino Foods to Try in 2025

 8. Sisig

 Sisig is a minced meat dish usually enjoyed as bar food or an appetizer, but it can also be served as an entrée alongside rice or other Filipino foods.
-Traditional sisig is most commonly made from pork and chicken liver, but today there are plenty of variations in ingredients, including mussel, tuna, squid, eggs, ox brain, ostrich and even crocodile.
+Traditional sisig is most commonly made from pork and chicken liver, but today, there are plenty of variations in ingredients, including mussel, tuna and squid, as well as eggs, ox brain, ostrich and even crocodile.

 Book a Gourmet Cooking Class Now